UMD-DRASTIC/drastic-agent/README.md

 ## Agent config configuration

-This is an example of a configuration file that you an use to define where the agent is looking for the root of the archive on the filesystem.
+This is an example of a configuration file that you can use to define where the agent is looking for the root of the archive on the filesystem (path defined with AGENT_CONFIG environment variable).

     DISK_CONFIG = { 'ROOT': '/data' }